 Why Do People Use Coconut Oil to Treat a Yeast Infection?

 Even though there are a number of over-the-counter yeast infection treatments available, yeast infections can still be tricky to get rid of.
-And for some women who have a particularly delicate vaginal microbiome, some of the more conventional yeast infection medications can even promote bacterial vaginosis and other conditions, leading to a tricky cycle of illness and infection.
+And for some women who have a particularly delicate vaginal microbiome, some of the more conventional yeast infection medications might even promote bacterial vaginosis and other conditions, leading to a tricky cycle of illness and infection.

 The reason coconut oil has been suggested as a yeast infection treatment is that coconut oil is known to have antifungal properties.
 This is promising given that most vaginal yeast infections are caused by a fungus called Candida albicans.
-There isn’t a ton of research available that looks into the effectiveness of coconut oil in treating yeast infections, but in one study, coconut oil was shown to be as effective as an antifungal agent against Candida albicans.
+There isn’t a ton of research available that looks into the effectiveness of coconut oil in treating yeast infections, but in one study, coconut oil was shown to be effective as an antifungal agent against Candida albicans.
 Further research is needed before we can definitively say coconut oil can be effective in treating yeast infections.

 Does Coconut Oil Actually Work as a Yeast Infection Treatment?

 Gynecologists have differing thoughts as to whether coconut oil can be used to treat a yeast infection.
-According to Dr. Gersh, coconut oil can kill yeast and can be used to treat vaginal yeast infections.
+According to Gersh, coconut oil can kill yeast and can be used to treat vaginal yeast infections.

 “Coconut oil is a fatty acid that has powerful antimicrobial, antiviral, anti-parasite, and antifungal properties,” she says.
 “In other words, it can kill various bacteria, viruses, parasites, and certain species of yeast.”

-But Dr. Gaither isn’t so sure coconut oil is effective in this way.
+But Gaither isn’t so sure coconut oil is effective in this way.
 “There is no known confirmatory research indicating coconut oil as an effective methodology for treating vaginal yeast infections,” she says.